 The statutory declaration to be completed by the purchaser requires a disclosure of the GST payable by the vendor with regard to the sale of the property.

-This is to ensure that the portion of the GST claimed in respect of the cost of construction occurring on or after the contract date does not exceed the amount of GST paid pursuant to the contract of sale.
+This ensures that the portion of the GST claimed in respect of the cost of construction occurring on or after the contract date does not exceed the amount of GST paid pursuant to the contract of sale.

 Construction costs include: